What is FAP in Freight?

 Having a solid FAP system in place uncovers potentially missing or incomplete data by providing end-to-end visibility into operations.
 For example, if you're missing information about routing rules or approval parameters, catching that early and filling in the missing pieces can save time, money, and even contracts.

-Freight Audit and Payment Tools
+Freight Audit and Payment Services Tools

-While it is theoretically possible to have a completely manual freight auditing process, the goal should be to find the most reliable tools that streamline and accelerate the process.
+While it is theoretically possible to have a completely manual freight audit process, the goal should be to find the most reliable tools that streamline and accelerate the process.
 As a global leader in Transportation Spend Management, Trax technology empowers organizations to gain control and visibility over their transportation costs.

 Our overarching mission is to move your organization forward, leveraging sophisticated tools to improve operations.
 Companies that work with Trax gain the power to optimize processes and advance innovative solutions.

-Trax Freight Audit and Payment Software
+Trax Freight Audit and Payment Process Software

 Schedule a consultation with us today.